Why AI Workflows Need Operational Data, Not Just Better Prompts

 A flagship operator essay on why managed AI workflows need records, logs, owners, gates, and queryable state—not only stronger prompts or better chat memory.

 The prompt will be good.
 The model will be capable.
 The draft will sound polished.
-The workflow will appear to run faster.
+The workflow will appear faster.

-And leadership still will not be able to answer the operating questions:
+And leadership still will not be able to answer:

 - What is the current state of the work?